 It’s easy to be triggered when things don’t go the way we plan, but we need to surrender our will to His will.

 I would love to hear from you!
-So, please feel free to drop me a comment below or take a look at my similar posts in my Christian Faith Articles page!
+So, please feel free to drop me a comment or take a look at my similar posts in my Christian Faith Articles page!
 And don’t forget to download the Jonah Character Overview PDF!

 Melissa is a passionate minister, speaker and an ongoing learner of the Bible.
 She has been involved in church and vocational ministry for over 18 years.
 And is the founder of Think About Such Things.
 She has the heart to equip the saints by helping them get into the Word of God and fall more in love with Jesus.
 She also enjoys family, cooking, and reading.

 She has spoken in churches in California, Oregon, Texas, and Mexico and has been featured in Guidepost Magazine and All Recipes Magazine.
 Read More…